mibar3/flying-snakes/project/links.md

 ## Django Project setup in Pycharm
 https://www.youtube.com/watch?v=krrzQbxgLOE

 For me, creating the virtual environment is not working like in this video so here is how I done.
+Hope this help!
 1. Create a project using the new environment setup with the \venv in the end of the virtual environemt project name.
 2. Go to File-> New Projects setup-> Preference fro new project-> Python intrepreter-> then choose Python 3.9(venv)
 3. After that add packages under that python version.